 Exhaust Systems Explained

-second part is true they do now cost a lot of money to replace, especially if you include the catalytic converter in with the price.
+To most of our customers, the exhaust system is just something that hangs underneath their car, and when it breaks, it makes a loud noise and costs a lot of money to replace.
+Well, the second part is true; they do now cost a lot of money to replace, especially if you include the catalytic converter in the price.

-The first thing that your exhaust does is to transfer the gases produced by your engine from the front of the car (the engine) to the rear of the car, expelling the gases into the atmosphere.
-In the olden days pre-emission testing days, the gases were a high pollutant, but now because of the new car technology, cars produce far less toxic gases than they used to.
+The first thing that your exhaust does is transfer the gases produced by your engine from the front of the car (the engine) to the rear of the car, expelling the gases into the atmosphere.
+Before the days of emission testing, the gases were a major polluter, but thanks to new car technology, cars now emit far fewer toxic gases than they used to.

 The exhaust system usually comprises of three or four different parts depending on the model and engine size of the car.

-They start at the front of the car with the catalytic converter, which is connected via a normal piece of pipe to one or two silencer boxes and sometimes a piece of chrome pipe to add a finish as the exhaust system leaves the underneath of your car.
-The catalytic converter reduces the amount of CO2 gases that leave the engine, by filtering the gases through micro porous ceramic honey comb type structures, the emissions are monitored through lambda sensors that are screwed into the cat and send messages to the on board computer that all modern cars have.
+They start at the front of the car with the catalytic converter, which is connected via a normal piece of pipe to one or two silencer boxes and sometimes a piece of chrome pipe to add a finishing touch as the exhaust system leaves the underneath of your car.
+The catalytic converter reduces the amount of CO2 gases that exit the engine by filtering them through microporous ceramic honeycomb structures, and the emissions are monitored by lambda sensors that are screwed into the converter and send messages to the on-board computer that is standard in all modern cars.

 The rest of the exhaust is pretty simple in comparison to the cat.
-The exhaust system boxes are filled with a fibreglass type material that quietens the sound made by the engine.
-In the USA, these are called “mufflers” because put simply they muffle or quieten the sound as it enters the box.
-Exhaust systems are probably one of the few things that differ in quality, a cheap exhaust system will probably only last for about 18 months, but a much better system say one that is made by a company called “Bosal” will last up to four times, because of the superior quality of the metals used in the making of the parts.
+The exhaust system boxes are filled with a fibreglass-type material that quiets the sound made by the engine.
+In the USA, these are called “mufflers” because, simply put, they muffle or quieten the sound as it enters the box.
+Exhaust systems are probably one of the few things that differ in quality.
+A cheap exhaust system will probably only last for about 18 months, but a much better system, say one that is made by a company called “Bosal” will last up to four times, because of the superior quality of the metals used in the making of the parts.